matterhorn-chat/matterhorn/README.md

 When you run Matterhorn you'll be prompted for your server information.
 At present `matterhorn` supports only username/password authentication.

-Note: Version `ABBCC.X.Y` matches MatterMost server version `A.BB.CC`.
+Note: Version `ABBCC.X.Y` matches Mattermost server version `A.BB.CC`.
-For example, if your MatterMost server version is `3.6.0` then you would download matterhorn version `30600.2.4`.
+For example, if your Mattermost server version is `3.6.0` then you would download matterhorn version `30600.2.4`.
 See [Our Versioning Scheme](#our-versioning-scheme) for details.